Founder and Executive Director

 Laura comes from Italy, but in the last few years she has moved from country to country.
 She spent the final year of her BA in Madrid as a visiting student, and after her graduation she moved to Kunming, China, where she lived for two years studying Mandarin, working as a cook and traveling as much as possible.
 After this, she moved to London to complete an MSc in Migration, Mobility and Development at the School of Oriental and African Studies (SOAS).
 Two weeks after submitting her dissertation she moved to India.
 She lived there for one year, working as a researcher for two different grassroots organizations focusing on different aspects of migration and labour.
 Now Laura lives in Haiti, where she is working for Oxfam and getting a first-hand experience in international development.
 Laura writes as a freelance journalist for several online newspapers and platforms.
 She loves traveling, photography and cooking.

-Nathan was born and raised in Charlotte, North Carolina and graduated from Appalachian State University in the summer of 2013 with a BA in Global Studies and a BA in Sustainable Development.
-He is currently a student at Emory University pursuing a Master’s Degree in Development Practice.
+Nathan was born and raised in Charlotte, North Carolina and graduated from Appalachian State University with a BA in Global Studies and a BA in Sustainable Development.
+He went on to receive a Master’s Degree in Development Practice from Emory University.
 He has experience teaching as an Americorps Volunteer at Natural Tunnel State Park in Virginia and as an intern with Reach: Bloemfontein in South Africa.
 He recently spent three months in Ethiopia and Uganda conducting an evaluation of the East Africa branch of the Global Water Initiative.
 His development interests include the sustainable resource use, agroecology, and development economics.
 He enjoys playing banjo, drawing comics and learning languages.

 Anabel is a South American migrant living and traveling through Abya Yala.
 She did her undergraduate studies at University of California Berkeley and graduated in Interdisciplinary Studies with a thesis on transnational reproductive justice and the forced sterilization of Quechua people in the Andes.
 She then finished a certificate program on Global Sustainability at University of California Los Angeles.
 Although she believes that academic learning is important, she acknowledges that her most eye-opening education has happened listening to grandmothers talk, growing plants, observing animals, learning from traditional healers and participating in community organizing.
 She is a radical educator and lifelong student dedicated to sharing information on sexual health, traditional healing methods, community health and reproductive justice.
 Anabel is also a midwife student, Queer Machona birthworker, gardener, third generation plant-based cook, zine maker, documentarist and storyteller.